 It is updated frequently so that the most recent security updates are always available.
 Avira Rescue System is basically a bootable antivirus program that scans the system for viruses but it also fixes the unbootable or damaged system.

 2. Trinity Rescue Kit

 Trinity Rescue Kit (TRK) is a free and open-source Linux distribution with a command-line interface.
 TRK was designed for deployment as a live CD or live USB.
-The author of TRK, Tom Kerremans, includes in the distribution various third-party software utilities for repairing damaged files, recovering data, resetting passwords, detecting computer viruses, and disk cloning.
+The author of TRK, Tom Kerremans, includes in the distribution of various third-party software utilities for repairing damaged files, data recovery, resetting passwords, detecting computer viruses, and disk cloning.

-TRK is especially equipped for repairing common problems in Microsoft Windows and Unix-like operating systems.
+TRK is specially equipped for repairing common problems in Microsoft Windows and Unix-like operating systems.
+To reduce disk space required, TRK uses a bespoke help command, trkhelp, instead of the man pages typical of Linux distributions.
 Preview build 396 was released in March 2014.
 A fork of TRK called Mango (MAssive Network GhOst) was released by Juan Carlos Pineda, modified to simplify cloning computers.

 TRK 3.3 was based on Linux 2.6.26.

 - 6 consoles (accessed using alt+F1, etc.)

 - The ability to update itself (antivirus definitions/drivers) if burned onto a CD-RW